-- 8c) Three seconds after interrupting the light screen, initiate an override cycle: turn both Override switches to ON simultaneously (hold in the ON position if necessary). - 8d) While the light screen is interrupted, verify: Both red status indicators - ON

-Yellow Light Screen indicator - ON
+- 8c) Three seconds after interrupting the light screen, initiate an override cycle: turn both Override switches to ON simultaneously (hold in the ON position if necessary). - 8d) While the light screen is interrupted, verify: Both red status indicators - ON Yellow Light Screen indicator - Flashing (rate proportional to # of clear beams) Green System status indicator - ON FSDs - closed - 8e) Verify that the Override drops out after 10 seconds.
+To initiate another override cycle, return switches to the OFF (open) condition, wait 3 seconds, and then simultaneously re-close the Override switches. - 8f) Open Override switches, clear the defined area, and clear (deactivate) the mute devices.
+Verify: Green and yellow System status indicators - ON FSDs - closed

-Yellow Light Screen indicator - Flashing

-(rate proportional to # of clear beams)

-Green System status indicator - ON

-FSDs - closed

-- 8e) Verify that the Override drops out after 10 seconds.
-To initiate another override cycle, return switches to the OFF (open) condition, wait 3 seconds, and then simultaneously re-close the Override switches. - 8f) Perform a System Key Reset.
-Verify:

-Green and yellow System status indicators - ON FSDs - closed